DataDog/documentation/content/en/infrastructure/generate_process_metrics.md

 After a metric is created, the following fields can be updated:

-- Filter query: add or remove tags from the ‘Filter by’ field to change the set of matching processes for which metrics are generated.
+- Filter query: Add or remove tags from the ‘Filter by’ field to change the set of matching processes for which metrics are generated.
-- Aggregation groups: add or remove tags from the ‘Group by’ field to break down your metrics in different ways, or manage their cardinality.
+- Aggregation groups: Add or remove tags from the ‘Group by’ field to break down your metrics in different ways, or manage their cardinality.
-- Percentile selection: check or uncheck the ‘Include percentile aggregations’ box to remove or generate percentile metrics.
+- Percentile selection: Check or uncheck the ‘Include percentile aggregations’ box to remove or generate percentile metrics.

 To change the metric type or name, a new metric must be created.